p0xz/BossFlix-Moviesite/README.md

 Welcome to the BossFlix movie project, a sleek and modern web application powered by the Svelte framework.

-Website is also publicaly available on: <https://bossflix.org/>
+Website is also publicly available on: <https://bossflix.org/>

 ## 🚀 Getting Started